 A Brief Historical Saga —

 For twenty-five years, the Carroll Park Foundation focused, laser-like, on educating the public and protecting the historical record of one of Baltimore’s most significant Revolutionary Period landmarks.
 The remnant of a 3,000-acre plantation, it is located within minutes of the Inner Harbor.
-Familiar to some as “Mount Clare”, the 18th-century mansion of Charles Carroll Barrister, to others, “Carroll’s Hundred”, the original plantation landscape, it is located in SW Baltimore’s Carroll Park.
+Familiar to some as “Mount Clare”, the 18th-century mansion of Charles Carroll Barrister.
+To others it is the “Carroll’s Hundred” landscape, known today in SW Baltimore as Carroll Park.
 In 1994, our understanding of the site changed dramatically, when two archaeologists working with CPF, George Logan and John Seidel, made an important discovery.
 An object excavated by an earlier team was re-examined by Logan and Seidel who interpreted it as an African American cultural piece, most likely a sacred spiritual object — a large and striking quartz crystal, it is described in some detail on this website.

 Based on this new interpretation, CPF realigned its mission to focus on research, education, and preservation of the 1770s plantation landscape and its nationally significant, but neglected, African American cultural heritage.
 The quartz crystal shifted our attention from the traditional understanding of “Mount Clare” as the home of a prominent, wealthy family of aristocratic Irish descent (Charles Carroll, Barrister, and Margaret Tilghman Carroll), their magnificent home, and their stunning and valuable possessions.
 The story of the Carrolls is a fascinating and important one immutably entwined with the historical fabric of Baltimore.
 It is, however, only one part of the story.
 Officials with the National Park Service explained to us that the nationally significant history of Carroll’s Hundred is tied to the diversity of its 1770s labor force, particularly its African American slaves.

 NPS explained that because the Carroll’s Hundred plantation represents the emerging, untold story of African American life in colonial Baltimore and the Chesapeake region, this rare history gives it special prominence.
-The story of the Carrolls is important, but that story, while interesting to Maryland, is less significant nationally.
-And, still, all agreed the story of the Carrolls, as well as every other group on the plantation was essential; no one group could be understood without the others.
+The story of the Carrolls is important to Maryland, but is less significant nationally.
+But all agreed, the story of the Carrolls was essential; no one group could be understood without the others.
 There was certainly a Native American presence on the plantation, also a part of the nationally important story.
 To date, much less has been recovered archaeologically that relates to Indian occupation of the site, but more investigation remains to be done.